cyverse/cyverse-sdk/docs/mac-os-app.md

 __Job Template__

-The FastQC app can be found and the job template generated using the Agave CLI ([see here](using-agave/README.md)).
-In this example, the template job should be:
+The FastQC CyVerse app can be found and the job template generated using the Agave CLI ([see here](using-agave/README.md)).
+In this example, the job template should be named and located here:
 ```
 FastQC.app/Contents/Resources/run_job.template
 ```

+And its contents should be:
 ```
 {
   "name":"fastqc-app",